Torann/asset-duct/README.md

 ## Features

-* Supported asset types: LESS, CSS, and JavaScript files.
+* Out of the box supported for LESS, CSS, and JavaScript files.
+* Support for custom post processors (SCSS, CoffeeScript, etc.)
-* Combining and minifying (any combination of the two) are fully supported
+* Combining and minifying of JavaScript and CSS
 * Organize assets into manifest files
-* Asset fingerprinting with basic support for images
+* Asset fingerprinting with support for images
-* Asset support inside of CSS
+* Asset support inside of LESS/CSS

 ## Installation